dolthub/docs/content/reference/sql/server/troubleshooting.md

 ## Examine your CPU, Memory, and Disk usage

 Dolt consumes CPU, Memory, and Disk.
-Consuming more of any of these resources than the host has available can lead to degraded performance.
-Use your system's built in resource monitoring systems to inspect Dolt's usage of these resources.
-You may need a larger host or additional [read replicas](./replication.md) to support your load.
+Consuming more of these resources than the host has available can lead to degraded performance.
+Use your system's built in resource monitoring tools to inspect Dolt's usage of these resources.
+You may need a larger host or additional [read replicas](./replication/README.md) to support your load.

 ## Set your log level to TRACE